Parsing JSON in SQL Server

 2 coding 1

-suppose we have another array of object as
+Now, suppose we have another JSON array of objects:

 {